2025–26 Utah Tech Trailblazers men's basketball team

-The 2025–26 Utah Tech Trailblazers men's basketball team represents Utah Tech University during the 2025–26 NCAA Division I men's basketball season.
-The Trailblazers, led by 21st-year head coach Jon Judkins, play their home games at Burns Arena in St. George, Utah as members of the Western Athletic Conference (WAC).
+The 2025–26 Utah Tech Trailblazers men's basketball team represented Utah Tech University during the 2025–26 NCAA Division I men's basketball season.
+The Trailblazers, led by 21st-year head coach Jon Judkins, played their home games at Burns Arena in St. George, Utah as members of the Western Athletic Conference (WAC).
+This was Utah Tech's final season as members of the WAC, as they joined the Big Sky Conference, effective July 1, 2026.

-This will be Utah Tech's final season as members of the WAC, as they will be joining the Big Sky Conference, effective July 1, 2026.
+The Trailblazers surpassed expectations and finished the regular season with an 18–14 overall record and a conference record of 11–7, good for third in the WAC.
+Utah Tech defeated Abilene Christian in the quarterfinals of the WAC tournament before falling to 2–seed California Baptist in the semifinal round.

 Previous season

 The Trailblazers finished the 2024–25 season 7–26, 2–14 in WAC play, to finish in ninth (last) place.
 They defeated Southern Utah, before falling to top-seeded Utah Valley in the quarterfinals of the WAC tournament.

 Preseason

 On October 28, 2025, the WAC released their preseason coaches poll.
 Utah Tech was picked to finish sixth in the conference.